 (i) Trump’s In Need of ‘Day Care’ – He’s Debasing the Nation

-42. In a series of television interviews, Corker again accused the president of lying.
+45. In a series of Television interviews, Corker again accused the president of lying.
 Nobody in the White House has so far accused Corker of 'defamation of character' and sued him.
 They would obviously have no basis for that because Corker is simply telling the truth - speaking 'Truth to Power'.
 The influential Senator Corker unleashed a blistering attack on Trump, calling him "utterly untruthful".
-In a series of television interviews, Corker accused the president of lying, adding that he debased the US and weakened its global standing.
+In these TV interviews, Corker accused the president of lying, adding that he debased the US and weakened its global standing.
 Corker added : "He is purposely breaking down relationships we have around the world that had been useful to our nation."…"I think the debasement of our nation is what he'll be remembered most for" he said.
 The Senator added that the president has "great difficulty with truth".

 (j) Trump's Drone Killings